GNohan/Form-Validation-Webpage/README.md

 # Form-Validation-Webpage
-A webpage displaying form vaidation functionality using Regex
+A webpage displaying form vaidation functionality using Regex.

 # Additional Information
 This was a project my web dev class focusing on javascript.
 I reuploaded this as part of my GitHub cleanup.